Longshore And Harbor Worker Cases

 The act is, in reality, a form of workers’ compensation for maritime workers.
 It gives longshore and harbor workers certain important rights, authorizing them to bring a claim against their employer for disability and medical benefits.

 Experienced Alameda County Maritime Employee Injury Attorneys

-At Butler Viadro, LLP, our Oakland, California, law firm represents injured longshore and harbor workers in litigation, helping them recover compensation when they sustain injuries on docks, wharfs and other locations that bring the victim within the LHWCA.
+At Viadro Law, LLP, our Oakland, California, law firm represents injured longshore and harbor workers in litigation, helping them recover compensation when they sustain injuries on docks, wharfs and other locations that bring the victim within the LHWCA.